jurakovic/2fa-cli/README.md

 export _2FA_CLI_PASSWORD='s0M35tr0NgP4$$W0rD'
 ```

-> **Warning**: Storing passwords in environment variables can pose a security risk as they may be accessible by other processes running on the same system.
+> <sup>**Warning**: Storing passwords in environment variables can pose a security risk as they may be accessible by other processes running on the same system.
 Use this method only in secure environments and avoid using it on shared or multi-user systems.
-Ensure that the environment variable is cleared or removed after use to minimize exposure.
+Ensure that the environment variable is cleared or removed after use to minimize exposure.</sup>

 #### .2fa-cli.json example